-- 1. Several adults are in front of the school while buses are unloading to ensure the safety and assistance of all students.
+- Several adults are in front of the school while buses are unloading to ensure the safety and assistance of all students.
 We encourage you to use our school transportation system daily. - 2.
 Driving in the bus zone is strictly prohibited.
 Buses are unloading and loading students in this zone.
-It is illegal-and very dangerous-to pass a stopped school bus when the large red lights located at the top of the bus are flashing.
+It is illegal, and very dangerous, to pass a stopped school bus when the large red lights located at the top of the bus are flashing.
 Flashing lights mean that students are either entering or exiting the bus.
-You must always stop for flashing red lights, even on divided and multilane highways and on school grounds.

-- 3. If you drive your child to school, please use the right side Button field entrance starting at 8:55 a.m. in the morning.
+You must always stop for flashing red lights, even on divided, multi-lane highways and on school grounds. - 3.
+If you drive your child to school, please use the Button Fields entrance.
+Staff members will assist students at the drop off area starting at 8:20 am.
 In the afternoon, the same entrance should be used.
-Dismissal begins at 2:30-2:45 p.m. for last names beginning A-L and 2:45-3:00 p.m. for names beginning with M-Z. - Parking on the side of the school and walking your child in is required 4. after 9:15 a.m.
+Dismissal begins at 2:55 3:05 pm for last names beginning with letters A-L and 3:05 3:15 pm for last names beginning with letters M-Z. - 4.
+Parking in the lot on the side of the school and walking your child into the main entrance vestibule is required after 8:45 am.
 For your convenience, we have designated parking spaces for this purpose.